Maritime Academy of Nigeria

 The Maritime Academy of Nigeria Oron, Akwa Ibom State was formerly known and address as the Nautical College of Nigeria was established in 1977 by the Federal Executive Conclusion No. EC(77) 172 with assistance from the International Maritime Organisation (IMO).
 It was established as a training institution under the Research and Statistic Department of the Federal Ministry of Transport.
-It was declared open for classes on the 6th of October 1979.
+It was declared open for classes on 6 October 1979.
 The academy was originally designed as an integrated institution for the education and training of shipboard officers and ratings and shore-based management personnel.